 ii.
 A person who has been expelled from the organization is no longer eligible to rejoin.

 iii.
 Specific procedures for the expulsion of a member shall be established and published in the OPPM.

 a.
 An annual meeting of members shall be held at least once during each fiscal year, at which the results of any elections or ballot measures may be announced, and any other matters which are intended to be presented for action (voting) by the members shall be described in any notice of meeting (i.e “properly noticed”), subject to the notice requirements set forth in the OPPM.

 A special meeting of the members may be called pursuant to and in accordance with SFWA’s OPPM.
 Those matters which are intended to be presented for action (voting) by the members shall be described in any notice of meeting.

 b.
-Twenty-five (25) Active Members (which number must include at least two (2) Directors), present in person, shall constitute a quorum for the transaction of business at any meeting of members.
+Twenty-five (25) Full Members (which number must include at least two (2) Directors), present in person, shall constitute a quorum for the transaction of business at any meeting of members.

 c.
 Nothing in these Bylaws or the OPPM shall prevent members from raising new business at the annual meeting, provided, however, that voting on such new business shall not be permitted during the meeting at which the issue is raised unless such issue has been properly noticed in accordance with clause a., above, and SFWA’s OPPM.

 d.
 The members present at a duly called or held meeting at which a quorum is present may continue to transact business until adjourned, even if enough members have withdrawn to leave less than a quorum, if any action taken (other than adjournment) is approved by a majority of the members required to constitute a quorum.

 a.
 Subject to the provisions of the California NPBC, the only persons entitled to vote at any meeting of members shall be voting Full Members who are in good standing.